the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ### Exercises:

+* answer yourself the following question
   * does the App component have a PropType interface?
 * define the PropType interface for the Search component
-* add and update the PropType interfaces when you add and update components
+* add and update the PropType interfaces when you add and update components in the next chapters
 * read more about [React PropTypes](https://facebook.github.io/react/docs/typechecking-with-proptypes.html)

 ## Snapshot Tests with Jest

 [Jest](https://facebook.github.io/jest/) is a JavaScript testing framework.
 At Facebook it is used to validate the JavaScript code.
 In the React community it is used for React components test coverage.
 Fortunately *create-react-app* already comes with Jest.

 Let's start to test your first components.
-Before you can do that, you have to export the components from your *App.js* file to test them during the chapter.
+Before you can do that, you have to export the components from your *App.js* file to test them in a different file.

 {lang=javascript}
 ~~~~~~~~